RPT-Wall St Week Ahead-Spring fever brings hope for U.S. earnings

 Along with Facebook Inc and Netflix Inc, momentum names such as Gilead Sciences Inc, Biogen Idec Inc and Illumina Inc are set to post results.

-Investors are gearing up for wild swings in those names next week.
-Trading in Facebook options expiring next Friday suggest investors expect about a 12 percent move in the stock’s price by the end of next week.
+Investors are gearing up for wild swings in those names this week.
+Trading in Facebook options expiring on Friday suggest investors expect about a 12 percent move in the stock’s price by the end of next week.
 Weekly options are often used in advance of a major event like earnings.
 Similarly, Netflix options also suggest a 12 percent move.

-The Nasdaq biotech index is down nearly 19 percent from its closing high on Feb.
-25 while the Global X Social Media Index ETF is down 18 percent from its March 6 high.
+The Nasdaq biotech index has dropped nearly 19 percent from its closing high on Feb.
+25 while the Global X Social Media Index ETF has tumbled 18 percent from its March 6 high.
 However, both have bounced off drops of more than 20 percent that had sent each into bear market territory.

 With the nervousness created by the declines in the momentum names, investors have rotated into more defensive names.